-- Auditory and Visually Impaired -provide support for all students with hearing and visual impairments - Uccupational Therapist works with students to improve handwriting and/or fine motor skills. - Physical Therapist works with students to improve mobility, coordination, balance, and gross motor skills. - Speech Therapist provides students therapy to improve articulation, fluency, voice etc. - SPED Counselors Provide therapy to improve students' coping, social and emotional skills. - Adaptive P.E.
-Teacher works with students to improve access to the P.E. curriculum - Teachers for Students with Autism work with students to improve social skills. - Homebound Services are provided to students who are confined to home due to a medical condition.
+- Teachers for the Auditory and Visually Impaired -provide support for all students with hearing and visual impairments - 4 Occupational Therapist works with students to improve handwriting and/or fine motor skills. - Physical Therapist works with students to improve mobility, coordination, balance, and gross motor skills. - 4 Speech Therapist provides students therapy to improve articulation, fluency, voice etc. - 4 SPED Counselors Provide therapy to improve students' coping, social and emotional skills. - 4 Adaptive P.E.
+Teacher works with students to improve access to the P.E. curriculum - Teachers for Students with Autism work with students to improve social skills and work with teachers to create an educational environment conductive for students with Autism. - Homebound Services are provided to students who are confined to home due to a medical condition.